TheMetaSetter/shapes-parser/README.md

 # SHAPES PARSER USING USER-DEFINED SHAPESPARSER LIBRARY

 ## DESCRIPTION
-The program introduced in this project is aimed to read shapes information from a text file, parse them into appropriate shapes, sort them by perimeter, and print out all of the shapes after being sorted.
+The program introduced in this project is aimed to read shapes information from a text file, parse them into appropriate shapes, sort them by area, and print out all of the shapes after being sorted.

 ## INSTALLATION